rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 The kube scheduler decides which node the pod goes on to.
-The scheduler considers the amount of resource required by the pod and those available on the nodes and identies the best nodes to place the pod on.
+The scheduler considers the amount of resource required by the pod and those available on the nodes and identifies the best nodes to place the pod on.
 If sufficient resources are not avialable on any of the nodes, the scheduler then holds back scheduling the pod and the pod will be in pending state.
 To define the resources used by the pod, we create a section named `resources`